 *I imagine you could use butter, but I haven’t tried it.
 I’ve never been a fan of shortening, but I stuck to the recipe because I didn’t want to mess with its “right”-ness.
 You know Cracker Barrel and Southern grandmas aren’t afraid of using shortening.

 - Place the chicken, onions, carrots, and celery in a large stock pot and cover with water.
 Bring to a boil, then reduce heat so water maintains a gentle simmer.
 Cook chicken for 1 hour or until cooked through (about 165 degrees).
-About 30 minutes after you start cooking the chicken you can skip to Step 4 and start making the dumplings or you can wait until the chicken is fully cooked.
+While the chicken is cooking you can skip to Step 4 and start making the dumplings or you can wait until the chicken is fully cooked.

 - Once chicken is done, remove from the broth and let cool.
 Remove chicken from the bone (this shouldn’t be hard, it should be falling off pretty easily at this point) and shred into medium-sized pieces, discarding bones and skin.